Tiger: Conservation

-Increases in anti-poaching patrol efforts in four Russian protected areas during 2011–2014 contributed to reducing poaching, stabilising the tiger population and improving protection of ungulate populations.
+Increases in anti-poaching patrol efforts in four Russian protected areas during 2011–2014 contributed to reducing poaching, stabilising the tiger population and improving protection of their prey.
 Poaching and trafficking were declared to be moderate and serious crimes in 2019.

 Anti-poaching operations were also established in Nepal in 2010, with increased cooperation and intelligence sharing between agencies.
 These policies have led to many years of "zero poaching" and the country's tiger population has doubled in a decade.

 Anti-poaching patrols in the 1200 km2 large core area of Taman Negara lead to a decrease of poaching frequency from 34 detected incidents in 2015–2016 to 20 incidents during 2018–2019; the arrest of seven poaching teams and removal of snares facilitated the survival of three resident female tigers and at least 11 cubs.

 Army and police officers are deployed for patrolling together with staff of protected areas in Malaysia.

 Wildlife corridors are important conservation measures as they facilitate tiger populations to connect between protected areas; tigers use at least nine corridors that were established in the Terai Arc Landscape and Sivalik Hills in both Nepal and India.

 Corridors in forested areas with low human encroachment are highly suitable.

 In West Sumatra, 12 wildlife corridors were identified as high priority for mitigating human–wildlife conflicts.

 In 2019, China and Russia signed a memorandum of understanding for transboundary cooperation between two protected areas, Northeast China Tiger and Leopard National Park and Land of the Leopard National Park, that includes the creation of wildlife corridors and bilateral monitoring and patrolling along the Sino-Russian border.

 Rescued and rehabilitated problem tigers and orphaned tiger cubs have been released into the wild and monitored in India, Sumatra and Russia.

-In Kazakhstan, habitat restoration and reintroduction of prey species in Ile-Balkash Nature Reserve have progressed and tiger reintroduction is planned for 2025.
+In Kazakhstan, preparations for tiger reintroduction in Ile-Balkash Nature Reserve include habitat restoration and reintroduction of prey species.

 Reintroduction of tigers is considered possible in eastern Cambodia, once management of protected areas is improved and forest loss stabilized.
 South China tigers are kept and bred in Chinese zoos, with plans to reintroduce their offspring into remote protected areas.
 Coordinated breeding programs among zoos have led to enough genetic diversity in tigers to act as "insurance against extinction in the wild".